Shaky Knees Music Festival: Shaky Boots Music Festival

 In 2015, Sweetwood introduced Shaky Boots, a music festival centered around country music, because there was no major country music festival in Georgia.
 The festival took place over two days and included artists such as Blake Shelton, Brad Paisley, Dierks Bentley, Rascal Flatts, and Old Crow Medicine Show.
 The festival was the first major multiple-day country music festival to be held in the state of Georgia.
 The festival went on hiatus in 2016.

 Shaky Beats Music Festival

-Shaky Beats Music Festival began in 2016 and took place in Centennial Olympic Park on the weekend following Shaky Knees.
-In its inaugural year it featured EDM acts such as Odesza, Major Lazer, Big Gigantic, Porter Robinson, and Carnage.
-In 2017 it included acts such as The Chainsmokers, Kaskade, GRiZ, Flosstradamus, and Zeds Dead.
+Shaky Beats Music Festival began in 2016 and took place in Centennial Olympic Park the weekend following Shaky Knees.
+In its inaugural year, it featured EDM acts such as Odesza, Major Lazer, Big Gigantic, Porter Robinson, and Carnage.
+In 2017, it included acts such as The Chainsmokers, Kaskade, GRiZ, Flosstradamus, and Zeds Dead.